 Type designers love books.
-Just check out the Type Designers At Work blog and notice how many have bookshelves in the background.
-We love books for two reasons, they are generally full of beautiful specimens of typography and type design and are a great source of knowledge.
+Just check out the Type Designers At Work blog and see how many have bookshelves in the background.
+We love books for two reasons, they are full of beautiful specimens of typography and are a great source of knowledge.

 The fundamentals and history of type design are fairly static making books an ideal medium to contain this knowledge.
-In fact, sometimes the oldest books hold the most interesting content.
+In fact, sometimes the older and more obscure books hold the most interesting content.

 The following are some of my most opened and referenced books while I am drawing letters: